 Spurs' LaMarcus Aldridge: Considered questionable

-Aldridge (thigh) is listed as questionable for Tuesday's game against the Rockets, Cayleigh Griffin of AT&T SportsNet Southwest reports.
+Aldridge (thigh) is questionable for Friday's game against the Kings, Paul Garcia of ProjectSpurs.com reports.

-Aldridge missed Sunday's game against Detroit due to a right thigh issue and still isn't 100 percent, leaving his status murky for Tuesday's in-state clash.
-Look for his availability to clear up closer to tip-off.
-Should Aldridge miss a second straight game, Jakob Poeltl and Rudy Gay would likely start at center and power forward, respectively.
+Aldridge is nursing a right thigh injury that has kept him sidelined for the past two games.
+He'll likely test the issue out during Friday's pregame warmups before his status is determined.
+Should Aldridge remain sidelined, both Jakob Poeltl and Rudy Gay would likely remain in the starting lineup.

 More News